-The Institute for Diaconate Formation invites and forms joyful permanent deacons for the Archdiocese of St. Paul and Minneapolis.
+Committed to the New Evangelization, the Institute for Diaconate Formation forms men to become joyful, permanent deacons within the Archdiocese of St. Paul and Minneapolis.
 Through these ordained servants, Christ transforms parishes, families, communities and workplaces in the Twin Cities and beyond.

 What is a deacon?

 Deacons are ordained ministers who support their local bishop as a sacramental sign of Christ.
 In the United States, they typically have full-time jobs on top of their ministry.
 Married men can be ordained as permanent deacons.

 - Participate in The Saint Paul Seminary Catechetical Institute

 Starting July 1, Deacon Eric Cooley will serve as the new associate program director for the Institute for Diaconate Formation.

 "This group of new deacons brings a variety of backgrounds and life experience to our local Church," said Deacon Joe Michalak, director of The Saint Paul Seminary Institute for Diaconate Formation.